Bruker (BRKR) Q1 2017 Results - Earnings Call Transcript

 Isaac Ro - Goldman Sachs & Co.

 Okay, got it.
 Yeah.
-No, I think the R01 grant math (55:57), it's evolving.
-Again, there's no specifics said (55:59), but I think they are talking about capping it like 31 points or something like that.
+No, I think the R01 grant math, it's evolving.
+Again, there's no specifics yet, but I think they are talking about capping it like 31 points or something like that.
 The other question I had was on margins, Tony, which is, if I look at operating leverage, continues to improve.
 And I'm wondering if for some reason you guys are at the lower end or maybe a little light of your organic growth goals.
 Can you guys still hit your margin expansion targets this year?
-It seems like there's enough operating changes under the hood that you should be able to defend (56:25) margins even without much help on top-line.
+It seems like there's enough operating changes under the hood that you should be able to defend margins even without much help on top-line.
 I just want to clarify the operational gearing in the model this year.

 Anthony L. Mattacchione - Bruker Corp.